aashish2000/SeeInDark/README.md

 # See In The Dark
 This project focuses on Low Light Photo Enhancement Using Simplified Fully Convolutional Neural Networks.
-This was attempted to produce a memory efficient model that can effectively run on edge devices without sacrificing image quality.
+This was attempted to produce a memory efficient model that can effectively run on edge devices and deliver an optimum level of image enhancement and noise reduction.

 ## Table of contents
 * [General Info](#general-info)